Win – You win if your horse finishes First.

 $2.10 Payouts and Minus Pools

-One of the results of Net Pool pricing model is that one can no longer accurately calculate the payouts using only the information available on the tote board.
-This is true for all pools, including the Win pool.
-The reason for this is one needs to know the commission rate of the wagers on each runner in each pool to determine the true NET pool and NET winning wagers.
-(The tote odds continue to be accurate, as tote has all of the necessary information to properly calculate and display the current odds/payouts.)
+Under the net-pool pricing model, you cannot accurately calculate payouts using only the tote board information.
+This is true for all pools, including the win pool.
+To determine the true net-pool and net-winning wagers, one must know the commission rates of the wagers on each runner in each pool.
+(The tote odds continue to be accurate, as the tote has all of the information necessary for calculating and displaying the current odds/payouts.)